wengandrew/ev-jobs/data/Auto_News/README.md

 This directory is used to store processed vehicle production data from Automotive News.

-This data is available to subscribers of Automotive News Research & Data Center (https://datacenter.autonews.com/).
-The authors will make this data available upon resquest; please include evidence of your subscription in the request.
+This data is available to Automotive News Research & Data Center subscribers (https://datacenter.autonews.com/).
+The authors will make it available upon request; please include evidence of your subscription in the request.